eitangl/eitanl_thesis_2019-20/README.md

-# eitanl_thesis_2019-20
+# Generalized phase retrieval experiment from senior thesis
-Code for experiments from senior thesis
+Requires the package [manopt](https://www.manopt.org/) to be in the path.